TunnelWork/Ulysses.UI.Web/README.md

 # Ulysses.UI.Web
-The official web implementation of UI for Ulysses programmed in Go.
+The official web implementation of UI for Ulysses.

+## Specs

+- Front-end only implementation
+- Minimalism
+- High programmability
+- Local cryptography